Neck Pain Management in Singapore

 Neck massages are also unable to correct spinal misalignments in the cervical area which could be the source of the pain.
 Only chiropractors are trained to address and adjust spinal misalignments.

 Should I see a chiropractor or doctor for neck pain?

 If your neck pain is accompanied by other symptoms such as a visible lump on your neck, swelling, redness, itchiness or fever, we advise to visit a doctor to understand your condition.

 If your neck pain persists for longer than a few days and is not responding well to home treatment (e.g. ice/heat pack, stretches), consider seeing a chiropractor.
-Chiropractors are trained to make physical adjustments to the spine to improve spinal alignment and mobility.
+Chiropractors are trained to make physical adjustments to the spine to address spinal alignment and mobility.
 Research has shown that chiropractic care can lead to less pain in the neck as compared to being on medication.

 How many chiropractic sessions do I need for neck pain?